Enhanced sampling methods for molecular dynamics simulations

-The simplest way to use this concept is to directly compute the transition matrix and calculate free energies from this matrix~\cite{siderius_2013}.
-Assuming one uses \hyperlink{ref:MetropolisMonteCarlo} {Metropolis Monte Carlo}, we collect the transitions from each state $i$ to $j$ in a matrix $C$
+\paragraph{Transition matrix approaches} The simplest way to use this concept is to directly compute the transition matrix and calculate free energies, and thus the weights $g_k$ to use from this matrix~\cite{siderius_2013}.
+Assuming one uses \hyperlink{ref:MetropolisMonteCarlo} {Metropolis Monte Carlo}, rather than collecting histograms, we collect the transitions from each state $i$ to $j$ in a matrix $C$

-It can be updated with any of: \begin{enumerate} \item Transitions actually performed (adding 1 if the transition occurs, 0 if it does not) \item The probability of acceptance of a proposed move whether or not it was accepted. \item The probability of acceptance of any move transition that could have been proposed, independent of the algorithm actually used to perform the move. \end{enumerate}
+It can be updated with any of the following: \begin{enumerate} \item Transitions actually performed (adding 1 if the transition occurs, 0 if it does not) \item The probability of acceptance of a proposed move whether or not it was accepted. \item The probability of acceptance of any move transition that could have been proposed, independent of the algorithm actually used to perform the move. \end{enumerate}